NVIDIA/NeMo/README.md

 # Building the Docs (Docker)

-- Simply call `bash build_docs.sh` to build your docs using Docker.
+- Simply call `bash build_docs.sh` to build your docs using Docker and then open `site/index.html` in your browser.
 - If you want to serve the pages insead, `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material`
 - To deploy the website - you should commit and push the changes to the new branch and let the Github Action handle it.